Profile

 * **Dates Between**

-Use a custom range when you want to focus on a launch, campaign, or seasonal window.
+Use a custom range when you want to focus on a launch, a campaign period, or a seasonal window.
+A narrower range is especially useful when you want to compare profile patterns before and after a change.

 ### Select attributes and values